Prospect: information for the user

 Remember to take your medication.

-Your doctor will inform you of the duration of your treatment with Baripril.
+Your doctor will indicate the duration of your treatment with Baripril.
 Do not discontinue treatment before.

-Baripril can be taken with meals or between them along with a glass of water.
+Baripril can be taken with or without food, along with a glass of water.

-Your doctor will decide on the appropriate dose of Baripril you should take, depending on your condition and if you are taking other medications.
+Your doctor will decide the appropriate dose of Baripril that you should take, depending on your condition and whether you are taking other medications.

 Hypertension